 Are you guys going to get mad at me because I’ve been away for a week from cooking and now I’m back with a smoothie recipe?
 Before you think about closing the window and decide never to visit this little cooking blog, hear me out.
 We got back from Mangalore this morning, where we were celebrating Denver’s grandma’s 85th birthday yesterday.
 She’s a total cutie and you guys will love her!
-We got back and I realised I had all these fruits sitting in the fridge uneaten and I immediately got to work.
+We got back and I realized I had all these fruits sitting in the fridge uneaten and I immediately got to work.
 We did have our regular breakfast of bread and eggs but I just sneaked this healthy vegan frozen peach and mango smoothie in.
 And oh maaaaaaan I can’t tell you how good this was.
 It was just what we needed to fill that little spot in our stomachs and settle everything in its place.

 I know that name is a little complicated for a smoothie but I’m hoping that after reading this your smoothie won’t be just another smoothie.
 It’ll be the best smoothie you’ve made and these little tips will make you a smoothie ninja!